demipoet/quilibrium-guide-github/README.md

 It must show
 > node

-## XI.
-Create System Service for your Q Node
+## 11. Create System Service for your Q Node
 [Return to top](#beginners-guide---how-to-setup-a-quilibrium-ceremonyclient-node)<br/><br/>

 Doing this step allows your node to be run as a system service, whereas in case your node shuts down or gets signal killed for whatever reason, the service will enable auto-restarting your node.<br/><br/>